culvertsoft/mgen/README.md

 See [Generating source code](#generating-source-code) for how to use it.

 ### Installing the Java runtime libraries

+The latest [java runtime libraries](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-javalib/) are compiled to a java jar file.
+This file depends on [the mgen API](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-api/) (also a jar file).
+Both can be downloaded from the [downloads section](#download-links).

+Add both to your java projects class path and you should be good to go.

+There are also source attachments available.

+If you want to include the runtime libries by source instead or build them yourself, [just check out this repository and build it](#building-mgen).

 ### Installing the C++ runtime libraries